 To ensure your representation at the Annual Meeting, you are urged to vote your shares of common stock via the Internet at www.proxyvote.com, by phone at 1-800-6903 or by promptly marking, dating, signing, and returning the proxy card via mail.
-Voting instructions are provided on your proxy card.
-Any stockholder attending the Annual Meeting may vote in person even if he or she previously submitted a proxy.
 If your shares of common stock are held by a bank, broker or other agent, please follow the instructions from your bank, broker or other agent to have your shares voted.

+Sincerely,

-Sincerely, Vincent L. DiVito Chairman of the Board
+Vincent L. DiVito Chairman of the Board

-Reno, Nevada April 15, 2024
+Reno, Nevada June [•], 2025